MindyBaby/GRU-L2O-with-Mathematical-Structure/README.md

 ### 2. Contributions：
 GRU: Innovatively utilizing the lighter and more efficient GRU neural network as the core component of the L2O model.

-Mathematics-inspired update rule structure:Further enhancing the mathematics-inspired update rule structure aims to improve the performance of the L2O model in convex function optimization.
+Mathematics-inspired update rule structure: Further enhancing the mathematics-inspired update rule structure aims to improve the performance of the L2O model in convex function optimization.